Dryixn/Dryixn/README.md

 ### Hi there

-I'm a programming studding.
+I'm a programming student.
 My goal in programming in the future is to progaram games, but others areas also interest me.

 ### Tech Stack